btbristow/bookstore-management-api/docs/reference/post-books.md

 # POST books

 Use `POST` with the `books` endpoint to create new books in the store inventory.
-You can add multiple books in one request body.
+When testing with JSON Server, you must add one book at a time.

 > **Note**
 > To update the number of copies of _existing_ books, use [PATCH books](patch-books.md) with the `in_stock` property instead.